chrismaddalena/ODIN/README.md

 `Current version: v1.8.6 "Muninn"`

-A Python tool for automating intelligence gathering, testing and reporting.
+A Python tool for automating intelligence gathering, asset discovery, and reporting.
 ODIN is still in active development, so check the dev branch for the bleeding edge.
 Feedback is welcome!

 Note: ODIN is designed to be run on Linux.
-About 90% of it will absolutely work on Windows or MacOS with Python 3 and a copy of urlcrazy, but `extract`, used for pulling metadata from non-PDF files, is exclusive to Linux.
+About 90% of it will absolutely work on Windows or MacOS with Python 3 and a copy of urlcrazy, but `extract`, used for pulling metadata from non-PDF files (mostly Office documents), is exclusive to Linux.
 You'll be fine using an OS without access to `extract`, but you'll see some warnings and get less information.
+YOu can always extract the metadata yourself later from the donwloaded files!

 ## First Things First
 ODIN is made possible through the help, input, and work provided by others.
 Therefore, this project is entirely open source and available to all to use/modify.
 Have fun :D

 ## What Can ODIN Do?
-ODIN is still very much in development, but it aims to automate many of the common recon tasks carried out by penetration testers.
-Such as:
+ODIN is still very much in development, but it aims to automate many of the common recon tasks carried out by penetration testers and red teamers.
+This includes:

-* Harvesting email addresses and employee names for a company.
+* Harvesting email addresses and employee names for a target organization.
-* Linking employees and companies to social media profiles.
+* Linking employees to social media profiles.
-* Checking to see if discovered accounts have been a part of any public security breaches or appeared in any pastes.
+* Checking to see if discovered email addresses have been a part of any public security breaches or appeared in any pastes.
 * Collecting data on domains and IP addresses from Shodan, Censys, DNS records, and whois/RDAP.
-* Discovering subdomains, their related IP addresses, and looking for CDNs that might allow for domain fronting.
+* Discovering subdomains via online resources and TLS certificates, their related IP addresses, and looking for any pointing to a CDN that might allow for domain fronting.
-* Hunting Office files and PDFs under a domain, downloading them, and extracting metadata.
+* Hunting for Office files and PDFs under a target domain, downloading them, and extracting metadata.
-* Linking key words, like a company name or domain, to AWS via S3 buckets and account aliases.
+* Searching for AWS S3 buckets and Digital Ocean spaces using key words, like an organization's name and domain name.
-* Take screenshtos of web services.
+* Take screenshots of web services.
 * More to come in the future...

-At the end of all of this ODIN will output a SQL database with all of the colelcted data.
-Optionally, an HTML report will be created with some default queries displaying all of the collected information.
+At the end of all of this ODIN will output a SQL database with all of the collected data.
+Optionally, an HTML report will be created with some default queries displaying all of the collected information in neat tables you can peruse using your preferred web browser.

 ## Getting Started
 ### Installing ODIN
 ODIN requires **Python 3**.
 Using `pipenv` for managing the required libraries is the best option to avoid Python installations getting mixed-up.
+Do this:

 1. Run: `pip3 install --user pipenv` or `python3 -m pip install --user pipenv`
 2. Ru: `git clone https://github.com/chrismaddalena/ODIN.git`